 We further examined the association of genomic properties to chromosomal breaks at a higher resolution.
-Specifically, windows of 10 kb, 20 kb, 50 kb, and 100 kb centred around each chromosomal break were analysed with subsequently merging of overlapped windows.
+Specifically, windows of 10, 20, 50 and 100 kb centred around each chromosomal break were analysed with subsequently merging of overlapped windows.
 The density of each feature was computed and determined as to whether the feature was enriched compared to the remaining regions.
-Compared with random expectation, the vicinity of chromosomal breaks was significantly enriched for several genomic features, including genomic repeats, non-B DNA conformation forming motifs, conserved elements, exon density, substitution rate and indel rate (Table 3; Bonferroni corrected P-values<0.01, Mann-Whitney test).
-These genomic features have been associated with SCNA breakpoints in different cancer types 55, suggesting that OS is similar to other cancers in regards to chromosomal breakage occurrence.
+Compared with random expectation, the vicinity of chromosomal breaks was significantly enriched for several genomic features, including genomic repeats, non-B DNA conformation forming motifs, conserved elements, exon density, substitution rate and indel rate (Table 3; Bonferroni corrected p-values < 0.01, Mann-Whitney test).
+These genomic features have been associated with SCNA breakpoints in different cancer types, suggesting that OS is similar to other cancers in regards to chromosomal breakage occurrence.
 Of note, common fragile sites were not preferentially associated with chromosomal breaks at any genomic resolution investigated in this study (Table 3), indicating that OS has perhaps very specific breakage characteristics that include already known common fragile sites as well as unique sites of instability.

-Clinical implications of chromothripsis-like patterns and hyperploidy
+Clinical implications of CTLPs and hyperploidy

 Applying the CTLP detecting algorithm to the OS SCNA dataset, a total of 87 chromosomes from 52 patients passed the threshold and were termed CTLP cases.
 CTLP occurred in 33.1% of patients within this dataset, implying that chromothripsis is a widespread phenomenon in OS.
+This

-This incidence rate was largely consistent with a previous study of a small sample size of bone cancers $\frac{20}{2}$.
+Table 3.
+Correlation between chromosomal breaks and genomic features incidence rate was largely consistent with a previous study of a small sample size of bone cancers.
 CTLPs had a tendency to occur frequently on chromosomes 8 (11.5%) and 17 (9.2%).
 The OncoPrint shown in Figure 4 provides an overview of SCNAs in specific genes and CTLP affecting individual samples.
-Chromosomal aberrations in TP53 occurred in 88% (46/52) of CTLP patients, compared to 56% (59/105) of non-CTLP cases (P-value = 1.0×10^{-4} , two-tailed Fisher's exact test).
-We analysed three genes - RB1, WWOX and DLG2 that frequently harbor structural variation in OS $\frac{16}{1}$.
-Chromosomal alterations in RB1 occur in 73% (38/52) of CTLP cases, but only in 48% (50/105) of non-CTLP samples $(P\text{-value} = 3.5 \times 10^{-3})$, two-tailed fisher's exact test).
-Chromosomal aberrations in WWOX occur in 85% (44/52) and 66% (69/105) CTLP and non-CTLP samples respectively (P-value= 1.4×10^{-2} , two-tailed fisher's exact test).
-Finally, 83% (43/52) of CTLP cases harboured aberrations in DLG2, compared to 57% (60/105) of non-CTLP cases (P-value=1.3×10-3, two-tailed fisher's exact test).
-These observations indicate that chromosomal aberrations in TP53, RB1, WWOX and DLG2 genes are strongly associated with chromothripsis-like patterns in OS.
+Chromosomal aberrations in TP53 occurred in 88% (46/52) of CTLP patients, compared to 56% (59/105) of non-CTLP cases (p-value = $1.0 \times 10^{-4}$ , two-tailed Fisher's exact test).
+We analyzed three genes-RB1, WWOX and DLG2--that frequently harbor structural variation in OS.
+Chromosomal alterations in RB1 occur in 73% (38/52) of CTLP cases, but only in 48% (50/105) of non-CTLP samples (p-value = 3.5 $\times$ 10-3, two-tailed fisher's exact test).
+Chromosomal aberrations in WWOX occur in 85% (44/52) and 66% (69/105) CTLP and non-CTLP samples respectively (p-value = 1.4 $\times$ 10-2, two-tailed fisher's exact test).
+Finally, 83% (43/52) of CTLP cases harbored aberrations in DLG2, compared with 57% (60/105) of non-CTLP cases (p-value = 1.3 $\times$ 10-3, two-tailed fisher's exact test).
+These observations indicate that chromosomal aberrations in TP53, RB1, WWOX and DLG2 genes are strongly associated with CTLPs in OS.